Bishop of Ely

 His understanding of church doctrine and liturgical practice were formed principally within the Anglican catholic tradition, but this has been enriched by the positive experience of other traditions throughout his ministry, such as the charismatic movement.
 As a child, he attended a Methodist Sunday School.
 He is firmly committed to being a bishop for the whole Church, regardless of tradition.

 Bishop Stephen has chaired the Development and Appointments Group (DAG) of the House of Bishops, serving the continuing training and development of existing senior clergy and the nurture of future senior leaders.
-He is a member of the Ministry Council which overseas the work of the Church of England Ministry Division.
+He was a member of the Ministry Council which oversees the work of the Church of England Ministry Division.

 Bishop Stephen grew up in multi-cultural South London, where some of his family still live.
 He attended a Church of England grammar school next to the Oval cricket ground, with free views of test matches.
 Bishop Stephen is single and part of a wider loving family, which includes his mother and stepfather, his two married sisters, a teenage nephew and niece and a number of god children.